MV Wilhelm Gustloff: Construction and naming

-The ship was originally intended to be named Adolf Hitler but instead was christened after Wilhelm Gustloff, leader of the Nazi Party's Swiss branch, who had been assassinated by a Jewish medical student in 1936.
-Adolf Hitler decided on the name change after sitting next to Gustloff's widow during his memorial service.
-After completing sea trials in the North Sea from 15 to 16 March 1938 she was handed over to her owners.
+Originally intended to be named Adolf Hitler, the ship was instead named after Wilhelm Gustloff, leader of the Nazi Party's Swiss branch, who had been assassinated by a Jewish medical student in 1936.
+Hitler himself decided on the name change after sitting next to Gustloff's widow during his memorial service.
+After completing sea trials in the North Sea from 15 to 16 March 1938, she was handed over to the Strength Through Joy organisation.

-Cruise ship
+Use as cruise ship

-Wilhelm Gustloff was the first purpose-built cruise ship for the German Labour Front (Deutsche Arbeitsfront, DAF) and used by subsidiary organisation Strength Through Joy (Kraft durch Freude, KdF).
-Her purposes were to provide recreational and cultural activities for German functionaries and workers, including concerts, cruises, and other holiday trips, and to serve as a public relations tool that would present "a more acceptable image of the Third Reich".
-She was the flagship of the KdF cruise fleet, her last civilian role, until the spring of 1939.

 The ship made her unofficial maiden voyage between 24 and 27 March 1938 carrying Austrians in an attempt to convince them to vote for the annexation of Austria by Germany.
 On 29 March she departed on her second voyage carrying workers and their families from the Blohm & Voss shipyard on a three-day cruise.